BARATHSENTHIL/rati-code/README.md

-# rati-code
+# rati-github

-Code base for self learning c++ and git tutorials
+This is for me to learn about Github.